APEX-SWE: Acknowledgments

 \section{Acknowledgments}

-We thank Shubham Badgujar, Mayank Bharati, Ratul Dawar, Sumit Jain, Rakshit Mandloi, Shyok Mutsuddi, Akshat Saini, and Gaurish Sood for their help on the evaluation harness and executing the evaluations.
-We also thank Faiz Siddiqi, Debnil Sur, and Sarah Yun for their work on the development of the task shape.
-Finally, we thank the engineers from the Mercor marketplace, as well as Pranav Aggarwal, David Bai, Marco Burstein, Anurag Gupta, Priyanshu Gupta, Felix Huang, Surya Krishnapillai, Pranav Mehta, Srini Rajagopal, Prabal Sonakiya, and Gordon Su for their valuable contributions in generating the tasks.
+We thank Shubham Badgujar, Mayank Bharati, Sumit Jain, Rakshit Mandloi, Akshat Saini, and Gaurish Sood for their help on the evaluation harness and executing the evaluations.
+We thank Debnil Sur, and Sarah Yun for their work on the development of the task shape.
+We thank the engineers from the Mercor marketplace, as well as Pranav Aggarwal, David Bai, Marco Burstein, Priyanshu Gupta, Felix Huang, Surya Krishnapillai, Pranav Mehta, Srini Rajagopal, Prabal Sonakiya, and Gordon Su for their valuable contributions in generating the tasks.
 We used LLMs to assist with drafting and refinement.